 I arrived at Incheon airport with a big smile.
 Greeting every Korean that would pass in front of me.
 I was just too happy and I wanted to practice my bow and Korean greetings.

 Once I picked up my bags, it was time to say bye to my new friend Eric.
 It was really nice meeting him and I got to learn several new things about the people in Korea.

-I do feel my host company was a great fit, because I'm working just as my coworkers are, putting in effort, getting excited for the results.
+I do feel my host company was a great fit because I'm working just as my coworkers are, putting in an effort, getting excited about the results.

 In the end, working hard without thinking is just a requirement I need to graduate, but something I need for myself as a professional I'm willing to become.